Andrew-Gan/techpoint-sos/README.md

 1. Setup AVD in Android Studio.
 You may refer to this [guide](https://developer.android.com/studio/run/managing-avds)
 2. Run the flutter project in the text editor.
-3. Select the android emulator in the drop down menu.
+3. Select the android emulator from the drop down menu.
-You may require a second run while the emulator is being booted for the first time.
+The emulator may timeout while being booted for the first time.
+In which case, perform a second run.
 ### Running the project on a physical device
 1. Connect the physical device to the computer using a USB cable.
 2. Enable developer options for your device and then enable USB debugging.
 You may refer to this [guide](https://developer.android.com/studio/debug/dev-options)
+3. Run the flutter project in the text editor.
-3. Select the android device in the drop down menu.
+4. Select the android device from the drop down menu.

-Note: troubleshoot by running the 'flutter doctor -v' command in the terminal.
+**Note**: troubleshoot by running the 'flutter doctor -v' command in the terminal.

 ## Preview
 <kbd><img src="https://github.com/Andrew-Gan/techpoint-sos/blob/master/img/preview_login.png" width=200 height=400 /></kbd>
 <kbd><img src="https://github.com/Andrew-Gan/techpoint-sos/blob/master/img/preview_profile.png" width=200 height=400 /></kbd>
 <kbd><img src="https://github.com/Andrew-Gan/techpoint-sos/blob/master/img/preview_assignment.png" width=200 height=400 /></kbd>

+## Test accounts
+Account privilege: admin
+email: gan35@purdue.edu
+pw: 1234567890

+Account privilege: teacher
+email: teacher00@purdue.edu
+pw: 123456

+Account privilege: student
+email: student00@purdue.edu, student01@purdue.edu, student02@purdue.edu
+pw: 123456

 ## References
 [Item listing and generation](https://codelabs.developers.google.com/codelabs/first-flutter-app-pt1)